 With almost daily headlines about punishments, resignations and revelations of wrongdoing, Australia's banking and financial services sector is in the spotlight.
 Here is an overview of what is being done.
-This updated to track latest developments.
+This is updated to track latest developments.

 When the Australian government led by Prime Minister Malcolm Turnbull set up a Royal Commission late last November to probe problems in the country’s financial services industry, this publication wasn’t surprised.
 (See an article as far back as early 2016 here.)
 For several years, a search on the acronym “ASIC” on this website, for example, will bring up dozens of stories of crooked or incompetent wealth advisors getting banned, fined and jailed.
 But more recent times have seen an acceleration in the volume of stories about wrongdoing at organisations such as Commonwealth Bank of Australia, Australia and New Zealand Banking Group and AMP.
 Macquarie, so recent reports say, faces legal action over employment practices in its wealth arm.
 The list goes on.